intuitivelabs/evencflags/README.md

 # evencflags

-common event encryption flags definitions
+Common event encryption flags definitions, used by sipcmbeat and other modules to record what event fields where encrypted.